Will5592/react-color-generator/README.md

 The only difference is a header.

 Note: This was my first React project, and does not make use of Reacts component based structure.
-I have used this with my Budget Tracker project, also included in my GH account.
+I have used components with my Budget Tracker project, also included in my GH account.